 Cons: Practitioners are stuck using the tools of that suite.
 There's no access to emerging technologies or best-of-breed tools.
 Any custom functions require heavy consultation and implementation costs due to the proprietary nature of these marketing suites.

 Closing the Gap: As Customer Data Platforms (CDP) and data management tools become more accessible and sophisticated, marketers can discover ways to mobilize their once-stuck customer data in order to gain new insights and actions via integration with best-in-class tools.
 If they can't do this, these marketers will continue to be at the whim of whatever the proprietary ecosystems offer.
 As slow as some of these tools move, these offerings can be limited.

 These hubs are the tactical command centers for marketers.
 API connectivity gives the hub access to various marketing channels, like email, social networks, and website conversion points.
 It’s the mission control for any savvy digital marketer.

 Pros: Connect all your organization's marketing tools together for tactical management from one place.

-Cons: Many of these hubs are B2B-focused (and priced) while having challenging means of exporting marketing data.
-Juggling multiple tactical tools into one single hub is often done at higher maintenance and operational costs.
+Cons: Many of these hubs are B2B-focused (and priced) and it can be challenging to export marketing data.
+Juggling multiple tactical tools into a single hub is often done at higher maintenance and operational costs.

 Best-in-class marketers often use these tools to combine customer data from other operations (like sales or support) to create more cohesion with their brand messaging.